 Does it fit?
 No, does it really fit?

 When I talk to clients about what they would like in a sofa, usually the first thing they say is something regarding style - a loveseat, a sectional etc. While they are thinking about style I am already looking at the doorways.
 People rarely think about getting a sofa into the space, they often just assume that whatever they pick will fit.
-I have had non-designer friends tell me later that they ordered a sofa, were having it delivered and realized it didn't fit in the doorway so they had to return it.
+I've had non-designer friends tell me that they ordered a sofa and didn't figure out that it wouldn't fit until delivery day.
 That's no fun.
-In addition, if the sofa is semi-custom or fully custom that can't be returned then you are really out of luck.

 Comfort is a relative term...